 At first, Sarah was reluctant to open up to staff members, however, as her relationships developed, she began to feel safe and disclosed details regarding her relationship with her ‘boyfriend’ and his ‘mates’.
 Information was recorded and reported to the appropriate authorities whilst staff members continued to support Sarah and reassure her that she was safe and cared for.
 She was helped to recognise herself as a victim of a crime, not to blame for the things that had happened to her.

 Particular work was undertaken with her to increase her awareness of child sexual exploitation, healthy relationships and staying safe.
 Activities were undertaken to promote her self-esteem.

 As Sarah began to disclose the trauma of what she had suffered it became clear and it was evident that she had been groomed and exploited by a number of men.
 Once she had told her story, the staff supported her in making statements to the police, undergoing medicals as well as supporting her through the subsequent criminal prosecution, which was successful.

 Telling her story was a big ordeal for her but having the courage and support was a turning point in her life.
 Since being enabled to face her ordeal and being supported to develop her self-esteem she was able to focus on her future and particularly her education and her GCSEs.
-After passing these she went on to further education and subsequently moved on from Aspris Children’s Services after her transition into independence was supported.
+After passing these she went on to further education and subsequently moved on from Aspris Children’s Services and Aspris Care after her transition into independence was supported.